mdgolammafuz/ICO-with-ERC20-Token/README.md

     }

     ```
-3. Finally, we implement `transferFrom()` which allows the spender to withdraw from owner's account multiple times, upto the **allowance** value.
+3. Finally, we implement `transferFrom()` which allows the spender to withdraw from the owner's account multiple times, up to the **allowance** value.

     ```javascript